Digaari/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Game of Rock Paper Scissors training on the Browser using Tensorflow.js
+Game of Rock Paper Scissors trained on the Browser using Tensorflow.js